+Note: A Test Profile with access to update data required for SUCI calculation by USIM shall be available in the UICC.

 5.3.2.4.2 Procedure

 a) The UE is switched on.

 b) The UE sends REGISTRATION REQUEST to the NG-SS indicating the 5GS registration type IE as "initial registration" and 5GS mobile identity information element type "SUCI".